 2.4.1 The SA for the LGSP commenced in February 2018.
-Work on the appraisal is ongoing.
-This version of the SA has been updated and will be consulted on as part of the proposed submission document.
+Work on the appraisal is ongoing (and this consultation is the first time an interim draft of the appraisal has been published for consultation).
+It will be updated and submitted for consultation alongside the pre-submission draft of the Plan in late 2018.